lindlab/lindlab.github.io/_members/keller.md

 twitter:
 github:
 orcid: 0009-0009-4903-6163
 description: "Lydia Keller is a Biology Ph.D. student in the School of Biological Sciences.
 She received her B.S. in Integrative Biology from the University of Illinois Urbana-Champaign.
-Outside of the lab, Lydia enjoys birding, fitness, and exploring Atlanta.a
+Outside of the lab, Lydia enjoys birding, fitness, and exploring Atlanta."
 ---